Quality Street (play)

 Quality Street is a comedy in four acts by J. M. Barrie, written before his more famous work Peter Pan.
 The story is about two sisters who start a school "for genteel children".

-The original Broadway production opened in 1901 and ran for only 64 performances.
+The original Broadway production opened in 1901 and ran for 64 performances.
 The show was then produced in London, where it was a hit, running for 459 performances.
 It was frequently revived until World War II.